bigdoods/theBIMportal/README.md

 ## Getting started (Production)

 The list of commands (with comments) that are used to deploy theBIMportal to an instance on google cloud platform can be found in (this file)[https://github.com/jenca-cloud/theBIMportal/blob/master/GCP-deployment.md]

+## Docker

+theBIMportal can be deployed using docker-compose

+    $ docker-compose run --build -d

+This will setup the application to run on port 80

 ### List of applications in the application directory currently include the following: